MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 Select the `Tab` key to move around within the **Accessibility** tab in the **Elements** tool.

 The **Accessibility** tab is near the **Styles** tab.
 On the Accessibility tab, there are controls for exploring the accessibility tree, the ARIA attributes applied to an element, and the computed accessibility properties.
-For more information, navigate to [Testing accessibility using the Accessibility tab][DevtoolsAccessibilityTab].
+For more information, navigate to [Test accessibility using the Accessibility tab][DevtoolsAccessibilityTab].

 #### Accessibility Tree